Services

 Sensory Research Systems

-The term “sensory research” tends to be used by research and development scientists and food scientists in much the same way that the marketing world uses the term “product testing.”
+“Sensory research” tends to be used by research and development (R&D) scientists and food scientists in much the same way that the marketing world uses the term “product testing.”
 Many of the methods are identical or very similar.
-In general usage, the term “sensory research” tends to refer to small-scale product testing that is used by research and development scientists to help them in formulating new foods and beverages, and in reformulating existing food and beverage products.

-The primary purpose of sensory research is the support of research and development (R&D) efforts or quality-control measurements.
-Decision Analyst designs, develops, and operates low-cost, fast turnaround, R&D sensory-testing systems, usually based on relatively small samples (30 to 100 respondents).
+The primary purpose of sensory research is the support of R&D efforts or quality-control measurements.
+Decision Analyst designs, develops, and operates low-cost, fast-turnaround R&D sensory-testing systems, usually based on relatively small samples (30 to 100 respondents).
 These systems typically include:

 • Building custom panels in selected geographic areas (and mailing or delivering test products to participants).